-(Prerequisite: All first year courses.
-Corequisite NUR 2339) This course explores the development of self as a member of the nursing profession.
-Management aspects are addresses along with discussion of historical influences and trends in health care.
+(Prerequisites: All first-year courses.
+Co-requisite NUR 2339).
+This course explores the development of self as a member of the nursing profession.
+Management aspects are addressed along with discussion of historical influences and trends in health care.
 The Nurse Practice Act is explored as the ethical and legal framework for the practice of nursing.
+NOTE: Admission to the A.D.N.
+Program is required for enrollment in any NUR Course listed in this section.
+Three hours lecture.